-Kaltura is a rich media streaming service that supports audio and video streams, lecture capture and live broadcasts.
+Kaltura is a rich media streaming service that supports audio and video streams.

 Kaltura has been integrated into D2L, CU-Boulder's online learning environment.
-This integration allows instructors and students to upload video, audio, and image files into their D2L courses for sharing.
-Learn more.
+This integration allows instructors and students to upload video and audio files into their D2L courses for sharing.
+Visit the Kaltura - D2L Integration page to learn more.

 CU-Boulder departments or groups that need advanced control over their hosted media can work with OIT to gain access to the Kaltura Managment Console (KMC).
 This web-based interface provides delegated management of content to individuals within colleges, schools, departments and groups, including group based delegated administration to allow multiple people to share the management of the organization's content.
 Learn more.

 If your video content is on a DVD, you will first need to convert the DVD to a digital file format before uploading it into Kaltura.
 If you need assistance with this process, first contact your department to see if an affiliate unit (i.e. ASSETT or ALTEC) can assist you, if not, refer to Norlin Library's Streaming Media Conversion & Upload Service.